dojo/docs/quickstart/events.rst

 The Event Object
 ================

-When you connect a function to a DOM event with `dojo.connect <dojo/connect>`_, Dojo passes your function a **normalized** event object.
+When you connect a function to a DOM event with :ref:`dojo.connect <dojo/connect>`, Dojo passes your function a **normalized** event object.
 This means that, regardless of the client's browser, you can count on a set of standard attributes about the event and a set of methods to manipulate the event.

 Assume that your function has been called by dojo.connect and takes an argument named ``event``, like: